 In another episode, a load of oranges overflow, covering the entire screen for a brief moment.

-Pegasi at high speed sometimes cause this in My Little Pony: Friendship Is Magic, especially during 'Sonic Rainboom' as the Wonderbolts pass by the camera while diving at high speed.
+Pegasi at high speed sometimes cause this, especially during "Sonic Rainboom" as the Wonderbolts pass by the camera while diving at high speed.
 And then Rainbow Dash at even higher speed after catching them.

 In The Smurfs episode "Reckless Smurfs", Snappy Smurfling throws a pie into the camera, covering the screen before it transitions to Gargamel chasing the Smurfs in his castle.